 The Global Identities Scholarship is a competitive award that takes both merit and financial need into consideration.
 The scholarship project is meant to create a community of GW students who promote their own individual thinking that combines reflections on personal identity and outward diversity.
 The digital storytelling project will provide a platform for students to display and reflect on their identity and develop intercultural competencies in an international context.

-Recipients will receive $1,000 to write 5 blog entries and participate in a workshop upon their return to produce their own digital story.
-The blogs and final digital story will be highlighted on the Office for Study Abroad and other GW departmental websites.
+Recipients will receive $1,000 to write 5 blog entries.
+The blogs will be highlighted on the Office for Study Abroad and other GW departmental websites.
 Students who are awarded the Global Identities Scholarship will have the opportunity to join a virtual international community of GW students that share their varied experiences living in a different culture with the larger GW community.

 All applicants must meet the following criteria at the time of application:

 - Be willing to commit to all aspects of the program;

 - Non-traditional students can be defined, but is not limited to, students who self-identify as persons of color, lower socio-economic status, First Generation College students, part-time students, non-traditional undergraduate students, veterans, differently abled students, students who identify as LGBTQIA, and international students.

 All application materials must be submitted online.
 Paper submissions will not be accepted.

 - Define your identity in your own words and describe an experience the helped you become aware of your identity.